esarrit/snail-problem-frontend/README.md

-# snail-app-vue

-This template should help get you started developing with Vue 3 in Vite.

 # The Snail Problem

 A snail is at the bottom of a well of H height and wants to climb to the top.
 The snail can climb U feet while the sun is up, but slides down D feet at night while sleeping.
 The snail has a fatigue factor of F %, which means that on each successive day the snail climbs F % * H = W feet less than it did the previous day.
 The distance lost to fatigue is always F % of the *first\* day's climbing distance.
 All four numbers must be between 1 and 100, inclusive.